alexgkendall/alexgkendall.github.io/_pages/home.md

     <figcaption>Trinity College, Cambridge, where I was a PhD student and Research Fellow.
 My research on multi-task scene understanding and uncertainty estimation, enabling AVs which can safely drive in dynamic scenes without HD-maps.</figcaption>
 </figure>

 I was elected as a Fellow of Trinity College, Cambridge.
 I loved spending time with startups like Skydio and Scape which got me excited about the potential of venture-backed growth.
 Ultimately I became convinced that end-to-end machine learning would become the future for robotics.
-This was a very contrarian idea at the time and laughed at by many… but led to the founding of Wayve.
+This was a very contrarian idea at the time and laughed at by many… but my conviction led to the founding of Wayve.

 Wayve began in a residential house, just outside Cambridge University.
 We founded the company in 2017 with the mission to ‘reimagine autonomous mobility with embodied intelligence'.
 We demonstrated world-firsts of end-to-end deep learning driving on public roads, with model-free and model-based reinforcement learning, imitation learning and sim2real transfer.
 We then raised our Series A funding and moved to London.